 When your application is reviewed, all income from all family members and sources must be included in the monthly total.
 This includes maybe non-traditional sources such as earned income from SSA, SSI, a pension, VA, etc. Be sure to include all sources or the application can be rejected.

 There is often a waiting list put into place as part of the program.
 As additional capacity or services become available in your county or town in Arkansas, the child care program specialist will contact those applicants based on their need and priority.
 Your assistance will start on an effective date, which is determined based on when the Program Eligibility Specialist makes a determination that all requirements have been met by the parents.
 Families are usually required to pay a percentage of the total cost for child care.

 The waiting list in Arkansas is only for a short term basis.
 Basically your application will only be effective for at most 12 months.
 If you still require child care assistance or a subsidy at the end of those 12 months, then you need to reapply for a voucher.

 When you are able to enroll and are in line for assistance or a free day care program, the family must select a child care provider that is registered or licensed by the Arkansas Division of Child Care and Early Childhood Education.
 The provider must be approved, meet quality guidelines, and also be an active participant in the government program.
 If you need help in locating a provider near you, or want to be sure they are licensed, dial 1-800-322-8176.
 Free advice and information is available to callers.

-In order to apply for assistance or a voucher to pay for a portion of your day care, request an application by calling the Division of Child Care and Early Childhood Education (1-800-322-8176) or you can call a Program Eligibility Specialist in your county.
+In order to apply for assistance or a free voucher to pay for a portion of your day care, request an application by calling the Division of Child Care and Early Childhood Education (1-800-322-8176) or you can call a Program Eligibility Specialist in your county.